mobilizejs/mobilize.js/docs/manual/source/serverside.rst

 This chapter shows how to

-* reach to mobile browsers on the server-side
+* react to mobile browsers in server-side code

 * tell what kind of tricks you can do or what you should do optimizing for mobile